Curtis John Pride

 Signing with the Atlanta Braves in 1998, Pride spent 21 games with the Richmond Braves (.244/~.366/.372 8SB) and 70 games in Atlanta where he hit .252/.325/.411 with 4 SB in 107 AB.
 He was released at the end of the year.

-Pride signed with the Kansas City Royals in February of 1999, but was released 2 weeks later with a wrist injury.
+Pride signed with the Kansas City Royals in February of 1999, but was released two weeks later after a wrist injury.
 Pride signed with the independent Nashua Pride of the Atlantic League, but hit only .063 as a DH in 32 AB.

 Pride signed with the Pittsburgh Pirates in 2002, but spent the whole year in AAA.
 He hit .296/.362/.436 for the Nashville Sounds, tying for the team lead with 22 SB.
 Pride started 2003 with the Nashua Pride, but hit much better his second time around.
 In 61 AB, he hit .344 with 5 2B, 5 HR, and 5 SB, then was sold to the New York Yankees in May.
 Pride was only 1 for 12 in 4 games with the Yankees, and hit .289/.357/.467 with 7 SB (2nd on the team) for the Columbus Clippers.
 He was a free agent again at the end of the year.